BASIC UGANDA TRAVEL TIPS AND GUIDELINES

 Uganda has a number of hotels and safari lodges that offer meals and overnight accommodation to both budget and luxury travelers.
 You can do your booking to Uganda Hotels, safari lodges, Guest houses and apartments in Uganda through the experts of Trekking adventures in Uganda.

 Basic Uganda travel tips on security Matters

 Precautions should be taken as in any major city, Unless safety deposit boxes are available in your hotel or lodge, always carry travel documents, travelers cheque’s, cash and other valuables with you at all times.
 We recommend that you do not walk late in the night but instead take a taxi if you have too though Uganda is extremely safe, we can’t guaranty you safety.

 The unit of currency is Uganda shilling.
 The US dollar is traditionally the hard currency of preference, but Euro and Pound Sterling are also widely accepted.
 Hard currency cash can be changed for local currency at banks and private Forex bureaus in all large towns.
 However traveler’s cheques are not widely accepted outside Kampala.

 Basic Uganda traveling tips about driving

 Visitors who wish to do self-drive are advised that driving in Uganda is done on the left hand side.
 There are numerous car hire service providers within the city with attractive rates although the fuel prices are fairly high, considering that Uganda is a landlocked country.
-For visitors that have no experience of African roads, you are advised to book for a vehicle with Trekking adventure Uganda plus a driver.
+For visitors that have no experience of African roads, you are advised to book for a vehicle with Kjong Safaris Uganda plus an experienced driver.

 Basic Uganda travel tips about tipping